cj1128/handmade-hero/README.md

 ## Setup

-NOTE: **This repo does not contain private assets from HandmadeHero, so to build this repo, please consider preorder HandmadeHero or use some alternative assets**.
+NOTE: **This repo does not contain copyrighted assets from HandmadeHero, so to build this repo, please consider preorder HandmadeHero or use some alternative assets**.

 - Create a `w` drive using subst: `subst w: /c/whatever_directory_you_choose`
 - Clone this repo into the root of `w`